- The fundamental principle is to

 - The seal between the piston and

-the wall would be of self-lubricating polymer on either surface or both.
+the wall would be of self-lubricating polymer on either the surface of the piston or of the wall, or both.

-The cylinder's internal wall might be polished steel or lined with hard silicone
+The cylinder's internal wall might be of polished steel or lined with hard silicone

-or other appropriate polymer surface.
+or other appropriate polymer surface of a type that could readily be repaired or serviced when necessary.
 In a steel cylinder jacket the seal

 could be cylinder rings extending entirely round the piston without any